 Is it worth $15?
 Is it worth your time to buy and play Impulse?
 Is this something you really want to do with eight to nine hours of your life?
 The answer to these burning questions are in the next section!

 Haven’t you been paying attention for the past three thousand words?
 I wish I could tell you that Impulse, at the very least, has the pieces necessary to grow from.
 But it is such a mess, I have nothing I can pull from it and say, ‘Focus here and here and you’ll be fine’.
-The entire thing really is a mess.
-Honestly, it kind of baffles me as a critic and as a student of fiction because t clearly has a story it wants to tell but New West sincerely seems incapable of telling it.
+Honestly, it kind of baffles me as a critic and as a student of fiction because it clearly has a story it wants to tell but New West sincerely seems incapable of telling it.
 As much as I would like to cut New West some slack here because, again, the only way to get this point is if you just don’t know what you’re doing, the $15 price tag demands that we treat it at a level it isn’t ready to perform on.